thuannguyen88/heroicfit/README.md

 - Figma is a great tool for prototypes and hi-fi designs
 - It's really important to understand the problem you're trying to solve, so you have more clarity on the solution you're building for
 - Really like tailwindCSS, requires knowing css first but docs are really well written and easy to implement.
 I like that it helped me think in mobile first design with its media queries setup.
-- Figuring out how to give users free resources through email, might go down the route of using netlify serverless functions with mailchimp api

 ### Future Vision